 Your shares may be voted if they are held in the name of a brokerage firm, even if you do not provide the brokerage firm with voting instructions.
 Brokerage firms have the authority to vote shares on certain routine matters for which their customers do not provide voting instructions by the tenth day before the meeting.
-For example, the ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2011 is considered a routine matter.
+The ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 31, 2012 is the only stockholder proposal considered a routine matter.

-The election of directors and votes on matters that relate to executive compensation, such as the Say-on-Pay vote and the Say-When-on-Pay vote, are not considered routine.
+The election of directors and votes on matters that relate to executive compensation, such as the Say-on-Pay vote, are not considered routine.
 When a proposal is not a routine matter and the brokerage firm has not received voting instructions from the beneficial holder of the shares with respect to that proposal, the brokerage firm CANNOT vote the shares on that proposal.
 This is called a "broker non-vote."
-In tabulating the voting result for any particular proposal, shares that are subject to broker non-votes with respect to that proposal will not be considered votes either for or against the proposal.
+In tabulating the voting result for any particular proposal, shares that are subject to broker non-votes with respect to that proposal will not be considered votes cast either for or against the proposal.
 It is very important that you cast your vote if you want your shares to be represented at the Annual Meeting.

-During 2010, we amended our bylaws to provide for the election of directors by majority vote.
-Therefore, nominees must receive more "for" than "against" votes to be elected.
+Nominees for the election of directors must receive more "for" than "against" votes to be elected.
 If a director does not receive a majority of the votes cast, the director is required to tender his or her resignation to the Board of Directors.
 The Nominating and Corporate Governance Committee will make a recommendation to the Board of Directors on whether to accept or reject the resignation, or whether other action should be taken.
 The Board of Directors will act on the recommendation and publicly disclose its decision and rationale behind it within 90 days of the date election results are certified.